Lutetium(III) nitrate: Physical properties

 Forms crystalline hydrates of the composition Lu(NO3)3•nH2O, where n = 3, 4, 5, 6.

 Chemical properties

-The hydrated ytterbium nitrate thermally decomposes to form LuONO3 and decomposes to lutetium oxide upon further heating.
+The hydrated lutetium nitrate thermally decomposes to form LuONO3 and decomposes to lutetium oxide upon further heating.

 The compound forms ammonium hexafluoroluthenate with ammonium fluoride:

 Applications

 Lutetium(III) nitrate is used to obtain metallic lutetium and also as a chemical reagent.

 It is used as a component of materials for the production of laser crystals.